afzalariffinZ/studentsafetyapp/hassanberg_police/README.md

 - **Bundle Size**: Optimized with Next.js automatic code splitting
 - **Loading Speed**: Fast initial page load with progressive enhancement

+## 📄 License

+This project is private and proprietary.
+All rights reserved.

 ## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This is a private repository.
+For the use of competition only.

 ## 👥 Authors